MetanoKid/coding-scars/_drafts/log-window-3.md

 Let's start with a simple one: setting the position and size of our window.

-Imagine you are developing a videogame and it has a window where the game is rendered.
+Imagine you are developing a game and it has a window where it gets rendered.
 You don't want your log window to be created over it (or under it!), but side to side instead.

 We could add two new methods to our `LoggerUI` called `SetPosition` and `SetSize`, or we could pass these parameters to the `Initialize` method and have them set from the start.
 For now, let's pass them to `Initialize` since we don't plan on resizing it programatically after it's shown.